How to Make Your OT Resume Stand Out

 • Verdana

-Do not play around with fancy, unusual fonts because they look cool.
+Do not play around with fancy, unusual fonts just because they look cool.
 No need to go all Elle Woods here! 😉

-Considerations for new grads and career changers
+Considerations for new grads and career-changers

 Again, most OTs will want to use a traditional resume format.
 But here are a few notable exceptions.

-Making your resume stand out
+Tips for making your resume stand out

 Let’s back up for a minute.